Julia Creek dunnart: Social organization and breeding

 During the dry season, it shelters in cracks in the ground; in the wet season it shelters under vegetation.
 This nocturnal animal doesn't drink often as all the water it needs is in the food.
 Gestation is for 13 to 16 days with an average of eight young born.
 The joeys are dependent on the mother for around 70 days.
 The age at which captive animals commence breeding ranges from 13 to 38 weeks (females) and 23 to 40 weeks (males).
 Breeding in wild populations is seasonal and occurs over a six-month period from August to March, which encompasses the hottest and wettest time of the year.
 Both females and males are known to be capable of breeding in more than one season and females have the potential to rear two litters in a season.
 A 4 mm-long joey can breathe through its skin.

 Diet

 The diet of this species is made up of insects and small vertebrates.

 Status

 The Julia Creek dunnart is currently listed as a near threatened species by the IUCN.
 This is likely due to the invasion of prickly acacia plants and introduced predators such as cats and foxes.
-It was thought to be extinct in the 1930s until it was rediscovered in the 1992.
+It was thought to be extinct in the 1930s until it was rediscovered in 1992.